daniellionel01/glaze/glaze_basecoat/README.md

 ### Installation via CDN

-If you are generating the HTML on the server or provide the layout for your SPA there (f.e. a wisp proxy for your lustre SPA), you can always fall back to CDN imports for Tailwind or the Basecoat CSS and JavaScript.
+If you are generating the HTML on the server or provide the layout for your SPA there (f.e. a wisp proxy for your Lustre SPA), you can always fall back to CDN imports for Tailwind or the Basecoat CSS and JavaScript.

 ```gleam